History of the Detroit Lions: 2019

 On January 16, 2019, the Lions hired Darrell Bevell as offensive coordinator.
 They then released safety Glover Quin, T. J. Lang, and cornerback Nevin Lawson.
 They signed ex-Patriots wide receiver Danny Amendola to fill the hole left by Golden Tate and handed big contracts to ex-Patriots Justin Coleman and Trey Flowers.
 The team also signed tight end Jesse James from the Pittsburgh Steelers.
-In the 2019 NFL Draft, they selected Iowa tight end T. J. Hockenson with the eighth overall pick.
+In the 2019 NFL draft, they selected Iowa tight end T. J. Hockenson with the eighth overall pick.
 The Lions started the season 2–0–1.
 However, a series of devastating injuries and close losses broke the team, resulting in a 1–12 run the rest of the way, which included a stretch where they lost their last nine games to finish 3–12–1.

 2020

 On June 23, 2020, majority owner and chairperson Martha Firestone Ford stepped down.
 She was succeeded by her daughter Sheila Ford Hamp.
 On November 28, 2020, general manager Bob Quinn along with head coach Matt Patricia were fired by the Lions following a 4–7 start to the season; Patricia's overall record with the team was 13–29–1.
 Patricia was succeeded by the Lions' offensive coordinator, Darrell Bevell, who served as interim head coach for the remainder of the season.
-The Lions would ultimately finish the season with a 5–11 record.
+The Lions ultimately finished the season with a 5–11 record.

-The Brad Holmes/Dan Campbell Era (2021–present)
+Brad Holmes and Dan Campbell era (2021–present)

 2021

 On January 14, 2021, the Lions hired Brad Holmes as executive vice president and general manager.
 With Matt Patricia being fired, the Lions were on a search for their new head coach.
 Candidates included San Francisco 49ers defensive coordinator Robert Saleh, Kansas City Chiefs offensive coordinator Eric Bieniemy, New Orleans Saints assistant head coach Dan Campbell, former Cincinnati Bengals head coach Marvin Lewis, and Tampa Bay Buccaneers defensive coordinator Todd Bowles.
 On January 15, 2021, it was reported that Campbell was a front-runner for the job.
 However, because the Saints were in the NFL playoffs, the Lions could not interview him.
 When the Saints lost to the Buccaneers, it was reported the Lions intended to hire Campbell.
 On January 20, Campbell and the Lions agreed to a six-year deal to become the next Lions head coach.

 The biggest off-season move was made on March 18, 2021, when the Lions traded longtime quarterback Matthew Stafford to the Los Angeles Rams in exchange for quarterback Jared Goff, a third round pick in the 2021 draft, and first round picks in the 2022 and 2023 drafts.
 The Lions would get fortunate in the draft, managing to select offensive tackle Penei Sewell seventh overall and acquiring Amon-Ra St. Brown in the fourth round.
-The Lions finished the season at 3–13–1.
+Despite promising rookie seasons from the pair, the Lions finished the season at 3–13–1.